My son has asked me to make him a DIY superhero shield.

-Okay, the type of handle you’re going to get is in the same aisle in HD as the fancy cabinet handles, but you’re looking for the section in that aisle with the more industrial ones.
+To make a superhero shield handle, you’ll want an industrial handle.
 Handles from the fancy pull section all have invisible screws.
 We don’t want that.
 Those handles can’t be attached properly because of the hidden hardware.
 Instead, we need these industrial ones that can just be screwed down on top, like this pic below.
 They’re also wider and more comfortable for kids to handle.

 But there are a couple important things to do first:

 a.
 Cut a small piece of MDF for the handle to sit on.
 You need this or else the screws will go right through to the other side when drilling them in.